North Korea conducts what could be its 6th missile test this month, South Korea says - KTVZ

 Pyongyang is barred by international law from developing ballistic missiles and nuclear weapons.

-After the rail car test, a North Korean Foreign Ministry spokesperson admonished the United States for its posture against Pyongyang’s weapons development.
+After the rail car test, a North Korean Foreign Ministry spokesperson admonished Washington for its posture against Pyongyang’s weapons development.
 “If the US adopts such a confrontational stance, the DPRK will be forced to take stronger and certain reaction to it,” the spokesman said, referring to the country by its official name, the Democratic People’s Republic of Korea.

 In a recent statement carried by KCNA, a spokesperson defended North Korea’s right to bolster its arms, saying its “recent development of new-type weapon was just part of its efforts for modernizing its national defense capability.”